 All this needs to be supported by market research not just feedback from existing customers.
 The results go into a business plan to accompany the roadmap.

 For one product the roadmap is complicated enough but, if you have multiple products, then road mapping is way more complicated.

 Often the different products have some base modules in common, overlapping functionality, integrations, different UI paradigms and different tech-stacks evolutions.
 Not to mention other potential issues if other software is added to the mix through M&A activities.

 The art of portfolio management is in determining the benefits of a function related to revenue, net new customers, updating a tech stack, UI and existing customer satisfaction to name a few.

 The result needed is that functions proposed by the product teams are prioritized across all requested functions and work for the entire portfolio.
 It also includes looking at eliminating existing functions to reduce maintenance and R&D, for example, or EOL’ing a complete product.

 The next step is Go To Market now that we have the portfolio roadmap and individual product roadmaps aligned.

-Before announcing and release a new product or product feature a lot of items needs to be created, updated, distributed, timed and checked off.
+Before announcing and release a new product or product feature, many items need to be created, updated, distributed, timed and checked off.

-Not have a well thought out Go To Market plan together with a staffed project team will undermine the benefits you need and want from all the hard work in building the new release of your product.
+Not having a well thought out go-to-market or implementation plan with a staffed project team undermines the benefits you need and want from all the hard work in building the new release of your product.